 Place the goat cheese into the oil mixture and spoon some of the oil over the cheese.
 Allow the goat cheese to marinate for an hour at room temperature or several hours in the refrigerator.
 Spoon some of the oil over the cheese several times while it marinates.

-Sprinkle the cheese with a bit of sea salt and serve at room temperature with crackers or thickly cut baguette slices.
-(If you’ve refrigerated the goat cheese pull it out 45 minutes before serving.)
+Sprinkle the cheese with a bit of sea salt and the pine nuts.
+Serve at room temperature with crackers, crostini or thickly cut baguette slices.

 See Café Tips above in post for more detailed instructions and tips.

-For the baguette slices, cut into half-inch slices and brush lightly with oil.
-Bake at 350 for 10-15 minutes or until just started to turn golden
+For crostini, cut into half-inch slices and brush lightly with oil.
+Bake at 350 for 10-15 minutes or until just started to turn golden.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change, but if you make a purchase through one of our links, we receive a small commission – and we continue delivering delicious recipes to you